jwiddison/.dotfiles/dev_setup_help.md

 curl -L https://sw.kovidgoyal.net/kitty/installer.sh | sh /dev/stdin
 ```

-Or you can get a DMG from their github releases if on an Apple silicon macs
+Or you can get a DMG from their [github releases](https://github.com/kovidgoyal/kitty/releases) if on an Apple silicon macs

-## Update Kitty Icon to use new icon from dotfiles repo (optional)
+You can also update kitty to use the icon included in the dotfiles repo if you want.

 ## Brew Install